tetiana-kovalova/GraphQL.NET/README.md

 # SpecFlowTest

-Demonstrates the implementation of BDD test using SpecFlow.NUnit and Ghirkin style.
+Demonstrates the implementation of BDD test using SpecFlow.NUnit and Gherkin style.

 Before tests running it is needed to run the application by navigating to ..\GraphQL.NET and running 'dotnet run' command.